builderby/nft-updater-cli/README.md

 - Node.js v18+
 - npm or yarn
 - Shyft API key
-- Private key in base64 format
+- Private key of the NFT/s Update Authority in base64 format (can be converted from Solana Phantom wallet private key in the script)
 - RPC node URL from Shyft [Shyft](https://shyft.to/get-api-key)

 ## Installation